Woburn, Bedfordshire: History

-Woburn was first recorded as a hamlet in 969 and is found in the Domesday Book of 1086.
+Woburn was first recorded as a hamlet in 969 and is listed in the Domesday Book of 1086.
 It is best known as the location of Woburn Abbey (a stately home) and Woburn Safari Park.
 The abbey was founded by Cistercian monks in 1145 and granted to the first Earl of Bedford in 1538 after the dissolution of the monasteries.
-The town may have been called "Woburne Chapell" in Medieval times, in order to distinguish it from the abbey.
+The town may have been called "Woburne Chapell" in medieval times, in order to distinguish it from the abbey.
 Woburn has been burned down and rebuilt three times.
 A medieval chimney fire spread owing to the prevalence of thatched roofs and closely built houses.
 Then, during the English Civil War, the Cavaliers burned down much of the town and in 1724 a third fire destroyed much of the town, which was rebuilt in the Georgian style that remains today.